 Average Annual Salary: $215,000

 Current Employment: 700,000

 Everybody needs to visit the dentist at least once a year to maintain healthy teeth, and U.S. dentists are paid very well to keep our smiles in beautiful shape, structurally and aesthetically.
-Similarly, visits to the orthodontist have become commonplace amongst teenagers needing braces for straighter teeth.
+Similarly, visits to the orthodontist have become commonplace among teenagers needing braces for straighter teeth.

 After going through undergraduate studies, aspiring dentists must go to dental school and get a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DDM).
 Those who opt to study one of the nine specialties in dentistry may have to complete 2-4 more years of education, a 1 or 2 year residency, and pass additional exams after obtaining their initial dentistry license.